bbauska/UC-Davis-JS-Basics/readme.md

 </p>

 Over here in my browser, I can see that it looks like this.
-When the user clicks the "Next" link, it'll bring up the next picture and when they click the "Previous" link, it'll bring up the previous picture.
-That's what we're going to make in this particular exercise here.
+When the user clicks the "Next" link, it&apos;ll bring up the next picture and when they click the "Previous" link, it&apos;ll bring up the previous picture.
+That&apos;s what we&apos;re going to make in this particular exercise here.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~ 510. example, add script tags and array (279) ~~~~~~~~~~~~~~~~~~~~~~~-->